panique/php-long-polling/README.md

 ## How to use

-To test, simply change the URL in client/client.js to the location of your server.php file:
+To test, simply change the URL in client/client.js to the location of your server.php file, for local testing `url: 'http://127.0.0.1/php-long-polling/server/server.php'` will do the job.
+Open the `client/index.html` to simulate the client.

-`url: 'http://127.0.0.1/php-long-polling/server/server.php'` and open the `client/index.html`.
+While having the index.open in your browser, edit the data.txt on the server (and save it).
+You'll see index.html instantly getting the new content.
+Voila!

-You should get a good idea how everything works by looking into the code, I think it's self-explaining ;)
+You should get a good idea how everything works by looking into the code, I think it's self-explaining.

 ## In a real-world application ...